Last updated on December 8th, 2020 at 12:39 pm

-- Overall, we rate The Lubbock Avalanche Journal Right-Center biased based on an editorial bias that moderately favors the right through political endorsements and story selection.
-We also rate them High for factual reporting due to proper sourcing and a borderline clean fact check record.
+- Overall, we rate The Lubbock Avalanche-Journal Right-Center biased based on an editorial bias that moderately favors the right through political endorsements and story selection.
+We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 Founded in 1900, The Lubbock Avalanche-Journal is a newspaper based in Lubbock, Texas, United States.
 The current editor is Jill Nevels-Haun.

 The Lubbock Avalanche-Journal is owned by Gannett (Gatehouse Media), which publishes USA Today.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
 The newspaper is funded through advertising and paid subscriptions.

 In review, the Lubbock Avalanche-Journal covers local news through the use of journalists with minimal bias such as this: Roadway near 9th Street and Quaker Avenue caved in after water main bursts.
 National and world news is republished via the Associated Press.
 Editorially, the opinion page tends to cover both sides with a slight lean right in topic selection.
 When it comes to endorsements this paper tends to endorse more Republicans by a strong margin and they endorsed Donald Trump in 2016 for President.
 All information is typically sourced properly and opinions and news labeled as such.